ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 if playerSplits[index] == nil then
 ```

 Each split a player overlaps is added to their `splits` table.
-You can check if the current split index is `nil` to prevent players triggering previous splits again.
+You can check if the current split index is `nil` to prevent players from triggering previous splits again.

 ```lua linenums="1"
 local totalPreviousSplitTime = GetTotalPreviousSplitTime(playerSplits)